Veil-Project/veil-project.github.io/en/drafts/2019-03-18-meet-tom-bradshaw.md

 This is not a list of "what to invest in", "what I have invested in", or "what has the fairest launch with the best specs", but is purely looking at project development.

-Projects I Actively Contribute To:
+Projects I actively contribute to:

 - [zDEX](https://zdex.exchange) – masternode based decentralized exchange.
 - [Divitia](https://www.apkmonk.com/app/com.Mob.divitiaapp/) – A social cryptocurrency portfolio tracker that will have its own blockchain (expecting a public beta in the next couple of months).